 Asthma attacks can be life threatening.
 If you have allergic asthma, it means that exposure to certain allergens, such as pollen, pet dander, or irritants like tobacco smoke, triggers your symptoms.

-The first step in controlling asthma is to regularly use both controller and rescue inhalers, as well as other or medication as recommended by your doctor.
-You should also do your best to stay away from the sources of allergens if these are triggering your symptoms.
+The first step in managing asthma is to regularly use both your controller and rescue inhalers, as well as other medication as recommended by your doctor.
+You should also do your best to avoid the sources of allergens or irritants if these are triggering your symptoms.

 However, if you continue to have asthma flare-ups despite regular use of asthma control medication, you should seek medical help.

 If you experience severe symptoms, call for emergency medical help.
 In the United States, that means dialing 911 to call for an ambulance.